-It's not just back pain, of course; sitting for hour after hour can make you hurt all over.
+It's not just back pain; sitting for hour after hour can make you hurt all over.
 So, how do you remedy this?
 It begins with knowing why you're uncomfortable in the first place.

 Sitting too long – especially if you stay in one position – wears on your body.
-It puts endless pressure on certain bones and muscles, leaving you sore and hurting.
+It puts constant pressure and strain on certain bones and muscles, leaving you sore and hurting.
 If you work in an office, sitting can't be avoided, but aim to break up the monotony by getting up and moving around.
-Go for a five or ten-minute walk at least once an hour.
+Do some light yoga or go for a five to ten-minute walk at least once an hour.
 If you can't do that, then move in your chair – fidget, stretch your legs, and stomp your feet.

 Not all desk chairs provide the same benefits.
 Ergonomic chairs are designed with the skeletal system in mind.
-They’ll help you maintain your posture and decrease the odds of back problems and carpal tunnel.
+While trendy chairs offer a nice aesthetic, they're often a poor choice for frequent or long-term use.
+Ergonomic chairs like the X-Chair, help you maintain your posture and decrease the strains that cause back problems and carpal tunnel.
 If your job requires sitting for long periods, they're a necessity.

 As mentioned above, back pain affects most everyone.
-Yet severe pain (or pain that won't go away, gets worse, or involves others symptoms) warrants a doctor's visit.
-Underlying issues – from herniated disks to old injuries – can be the cause.
+Yet severe pain (or pain that won't go away, gets worse, or involves other symptoms) warrants a doctor's visit.
+Underlying issues – from herniated disks to old injuries – may be the cause.

 Yep, hating your job can be the cause of physical pain.
 If your body tenses and stiffens the second you set foot in your office, it may be trying to tell you something.
 And that something is, "Update your resume and apply somewhere else."

 Your Foundation Sucks